chenee/DarkBlue/README.md

 ----- 2015.9.30
 sorry,I'm so busy for now days... have no time to release the new version Bluetooth framework. this doc below FYI.

+DO Read this doc in plan mode,not markdown !

 //
 //  NewBlueDoc.m
 //  MiBand